greek-learner-texts/vocabulary-data/README.md

 We use the term **lemma**, **headword**, **dictionary form**, **citation form**, or just **key** to refer to the string that identifies the lexical item.

-Sometimes a distinction is made between the bare form used as a lemma (e.g. λόγος) and the full identifying headword (e.g. λόγος, ου, ὁ).
+Sometimes a distinction is made between the bare form used as a lemma (e.g. λόγος) and the full headword or citation form (e.g. λόγος, ου, ὁ).
 There are also cases where a numeral or gloss is added to distinguish homographs.

 Also see [Linking Lexical Resources for Biblical Greek](https://vimeo.com/243936959) for a talk from SBL 2017 on additional issues and concepts.